Bender-Knuth involutions on linear extensions of posets: Relations in BK P

+For the rest of this section, we will study properties of posets $P$ for which the cactus relations hold in $\bkp$.
+We will also identify several sufficient conditions for such posets.
+As a preview, later in this section, we will show that starting with an arbitrary poset $P$, we can force the cactus relations to hold or to not hold in $\bkp$ by taking an ordinal sum with a sufficiently large chain (Proposition~\ref{prop:oplus_chain}) or with a sufficiently large antichain (Proposition~\ref{prop:ord-sum-not-cactus}).

-For the rest of this section, we will study properties of LE-cactus posets and identify several sufficient conditions for posets to be LE-cactus.
-First, observe that Proposition~\ref{prop:rel_cvx} does not apply to the cactus relations, since they do not form a relation type: implicitly $q_{jk}$ contains operators $q_j = t_1(t_2t_1)\ldots(t_{j} t_{j-1} \ldots t_1)$ which always involve $t_1$.
-However, there is an analogous statement for LE-cactus posets.
+First, observe that Proposition~\ref{prop:rel_cvx} does not apply to the cactus relations, since they do not form a relation type: implicitly $q_{jk}$ contains the operators $q_j = t_1(t_2t_1)\ldots(t_{j} t_{j-1} \ldots t_1)$ which always involve $t_1$.
+However, there is an analogous statement for when the cactus relations hold in $\bkp$.

-\begin{prop} A poset $P$ is LE-cactus if and only if every order ideal $I$ of $P$ is LE-cactus. \end{prop}
+\begin{prop} The cactus relations hold in $\bkp$ if and only if they hold in $\mathcal{BK}_I$ for every order ideal $I$ of $P$. \end{prop}